Painting in ancient Rome: Second Style

 The Second Style, called architectural, flourished relatively quickly from the First around 80 B.C., although precursor examples date from the third century BC and are spread over a wide region from Etruria to Asia Minor, where it was used in Hellenistic palaces to display the wealth of the great personages.
 Its first Italian example is in the "House of the Griffins" in Rome, and its appearance coincides with the taste for ostentation of that period.
 Trompe-l'oeil illusions become more effective and varied, with the multiplication of simulated architectural elements, such as colonnades, architraves, balustrades, moldings, windows and friezes, and more detailed and complicated geometric patterns appear.
 The unified, solid effect of the First Style walls dissolves and rooms seem to open outward, offering views of cityscapes and gardens, evidencing a very correct use of perspective to give the impression of three-dimensionality and accommodate the visual recesses in the corners of rooms.
 Thematic decorative schemes based on the differentiated use of spaces also begin to develop.
-The large social meeting and repast rooms are decorated with preferred axes of vision that form complex scenes designed in order to create a hierarchically organized visual script, usually with a centralized main scene that unfolds into secondary scenes in the less visible parts.
+The large social meeting and repast rooms are decorated with preferred axes of vision that form complex scenes designed to create a hierarchically organized visual script, usually with a centralized main scene that unfolds into secondary scenes in the less visible parts.
 As the style matured around 60 BC this programmatic plan was further emphasized.
 With the Second Style, Roman painting began its mature phase, developing original technical, aesthetic and symbolic resources.